Legal remedies against infringers

 The common law system, which is used by and familiar to many of our trading partners, is practiced in Hong Kong.

-Parties can freely choose to use English as the medium to conduct any proceedings in Hong Kong to determine the IP rights subject to dispute.
+Parties can freely choose to use English as the medium to conduct any proceedings in the Hong Kong SAR to determine the IP rights subject to dispute.

-If infringement of IP rights was established, a Hong Kong court can make any of the following orders:
+If infringement of IP rights is established, a court in the Hong Kong SAR can make any of the following orders:

 This is an order requiring the infringer to cease infringing your IP.